CliMA/EnsembleKalmanProcesses.jl/paper.md

     EnsembleKalmanProcess(initial_ensemble, y, Γ, Inversion())
 ```

-Then we iterate the code below:
+Then we run the algorithm iteratively.
+In this case, we choose to perform 5 iterations:

 ```julia
 N_iterations = 5